Vaishakhan-Pillai/Fashion-Retail-SQL-Analytics/README.md

 ---

 ## Note on Workflow
-Took the help of Claude and Gemini to frame business questions and accelerate debugging.
+Leveraged Claude and Gemini to frame business questions and accelerate debugging.
 All queries were written, tested, and debugged independently in MySQL Workbench.